Cloud Native Security and Kubernetes

 Runtime protection: compute

 Containers provide two things: isolation between different applications, and a mechanism to combine those isolated applications to run on the same host computer.
-Those two aspects, isolation and aggregation, mean that runtime security involves trade-offs and finding an appropriate balance.
+Those two aspects, isolation and aggregation, mean that runtime security involves identifying trade-offs and finding an appropriate balance.

 Kubernetes relies on a container runtime to actually set up and run containers.
 The Kubernetes project does not recommend a specific container runtime and you should make sure that the runtime(s) that you choose meet your information security needs.